101digital/product-comparison-component/README.md

 ### Add component to the config.json file manually

-1. Make sure you synced latest local data in `product-comparision-data.json` into [product-comparision-component.json](https://github.com/101digital/components-data/blob/main/data/product-comparision-component.json).
+1. Make sure you synced latest local data in `product-comparison-data.json` into [product-comparison-component.json](https://github.com/101digital/components-data/blob/main/data/product-comparison-component.json).
 They should be synced once you update

-2. Add the product-comparision-component to `components` tags and replate `[data]` with your values.
-The product-comparision-component have `componentId` is "fddeac89-dae0-40ed-913b-afe990e5c1d7" and it can't be changed.
+2. Add the product-comparison-component to `components` tags and replate `[data]` with your values.
+The product-comparison-component have `componentId` is "fddeac89-dae0-40ed-913b-afe990e5c1d7" and it can't be changed.

 ```
 {